Private Bill Saves Family from Deportation

 Her Congresswoman is Lucille Roybal-Allard (D-CA), a member of the Congressional Hispanic Caucus and a strong proponent of immigrants rights.
 A few years ago, the Congresswoman had sponsored a private bill of behalf of another family that I represented.
 I spoke with her local immigration caseworkers, and they told me that the Congresswoman was open to sponsoring a private bill for Jessica and her family, but only as a last resort.
 I thanked them, and proceeded to contact Senator Durbin’s office.

 Senator Durbin’s immigration aide in Washington, D.C. informed me that she had already contacted ICE about placing Jessica and her two brothers in deferred action status, and she was waiting for an answer.
-She told me that ICE was open to doing this for a number of DREAM Act students, but was unsure whether they would so do for Jessica and her family.
+She told me that ICE was open to doing this for a number of DREAM Act students, but was unsure whether they would do so for Jessica and her family.

-Then, a couple of weeks ago, Jessica informed that the 9th Circuit had issued the mandate in her family’s case.
+Then, a couple of weeks ago, Jessica informed me that the 9th Circuit had issued the mandate in her family’s case.
 Now there was nothing stopping ICE from enforcing the deportation order.
 Would ICE do so?
 Would agents come to their house and arrest them?
 It was possible that they would.

 I called Jessica from my home to discuss what to do if ICE agents came to her house.
 She asked me a lot of questions, and I tried my best to provide her with answers.
 It was a very tense conversation.
 However, less than a minute after our conversation, I received an e-mail message from Jessica.
 While we had been on the phone together, someone from Congresswoman Roybal-Allard’s office had left a message for her.
 The Congresswoman had decided to introduce a bill on behalf of her family after the Labor Day recess.